On Store Languages of Language Acceptors: Machines with Two-Way Read-Only Inputs

-The next result was already mentioned in Section \ref{sec:oneway}, but the proof appears here since it involves a proof using two-way machines. \begin{proposition} There is a non-finite crossing $2\NCM$ $M$ with one $1$-reversal counter over a one-letter alphabet such that $S(M) \notin \LFam(\NPCM)$. \end{proposition} \begin{proof} Construct an $M$ which first stores in counter $C$, a nondeterministically chosen number $n$ and enter state $f$.
-Then it changes state and checks that $n$ is a multiple of the unary input.
-Then, as in Proposition \ref{finiteCrossing2DFA}, $S(M)$ is not in $\NPCM$. \end{proof}
+For nondeterministic machines, only a unary alphabet is needed to obtain a similar result. \begin{proposition} There is a non-finite crossing $2\NCM$ $M$ with one $1$-reversal counter over a unary alphabet such that $S(M) \notin \LFam(\NPCM)$. \end{proposition} \begin{proof} Construct an $M$ which first stores in the counter, a nondeterministically chosen number $n$ and enters state $f$.
+Then it changes state and checks that $n$ is larger and a multiple of the length of the unary input.
+As in Proposition \ref{finiteCrossing2DFA}, $S(M)$ is not in $\LFam(\NPCM)$. \end{proof}

-\begin{proposition} If $M \in \NSCM$ with only one $1$-reversal-bounded counter over a unary alphabet, then $S(M) \notin \LFam(\NPCM)$. \end{proposition} \begin{proof} Let $M$ be a $2\NCM$ with one $1$-reversal-bounded counter over a unary language such that $S(M) \in \LFam(\NPCM)$.
-Then, create a $\NSCM$ with one counter, where $M'$ copies the input to the stack, and then simulates $M$ on the stack contents and the counter.
+The next result was already mentioned in Section \ref{sec:oneway}, but the proof appears here since it involves a proof using two-way machines. \begin{proposition} There exists $M \in \NSCM$ with one $1$-reversal-bounded counter over a unary alphabet such that $S(M) \notin \LFam(\NPCM)$. \end{proposition} \begin{proof} Let $M$ be a $2\NCM$ with one $1$-reversal-bounded counter over a unary language such that $S(M) \notin \LFam(\NPCM)$, which exists by Proposition \ref{finiteCrossing2NFA}.
+Create an $\NSCM$ $M'$ with one counter, where $M'$ copies the input to the stack (using new states), and then simulates $M$ on the stack contents and the counter.
 Assume $S(M') \in \LFam(\NPCM)$.
-Let $g$ be a gsm that erases the stack contents, and ignores any state before the input is copied.
-Then $g(S(M')) = S(M) \in \LFam(\NPCM)$ since this family is a full trio and is therefore closed under gsm mappings.
-But this contradicts Proposition \ref{finiteCrossing2NFA}. \end{proof}
+Let $g$ be a gsm that erases the stack contents (keeping only the state and the counter), and $g$ does not map any words starting with any new state before the input is copied.
+Then $g(S(M')) = S(M) \in \LFam(\NPCM)$ since this family is closed under homomorphism, inverse homomorphism, and intersection with regular languages \cite{Ibarra1978}, and is therefore closed under gsm mappings, a contradiction. \end{proof}

-This section is concluded with a result that shows that for a particular two-way model of computation, the store languages can be more complex than the languages accepted.
+This subsection is concluded with a result that shows that for a particular two-way model of computation, the store languages can be more complex than the languages accepted.